Shoulder injuries compensation claims

-We have a team of expert medical negligence and personal injury solicitors who specialise in shoulder injury compensation such as damage to the bones, frozen shoulder, rotator cuff or brachial plexus injuries.
+We have a team of expert medical negligence solicitors who specialise in shoulder injury compensation such as damage to the bones, frozen shoulder, rotator cuff or brachial plexus injuries.

 How much is your claim worth?